CoderDojoTC/python-minecraft/README.md

 python-minecraft
 ================

-Example Python scripts for use with Minecraft at CoderDojo Twin Cities.
+This repository contains example Python scripts for use with Minecraft at [CoderDojo Twin Cities](http://www.coderdojotc.org/).

 The actual MCPi API v0.1_1 has been unceremoniously included in this repository in the interest of getting students up and running quickly.
 It was obtained from [pi.minecraft.net](http://pi.minecraft.net/).